-Seminars and events
+Seminars and Events

 Mel Jones Reception

 The Mel Jones Research Fund honors the memory of Mel Jones by awarding excellence in graduate student research.
 Mel joined the Biochemistry Department in 1976 and took on the development of the macromolecular structure groups at UCSF in 1980.
 He was a tremendously creative scientist and developmental engineer and made many lasting contributions at the heart of the developments in structural biology at UCSF over 30 years.
-The award is presented to the student with the best research talk at the annual iPQB program retreat.
+The award is presented to the student with the best research talk at the annual Biophysics program retreat.
 The award carries a cash prize, and the recipient presents his or her work at the annual Mel Jones reception.